unproductive-labs/isekai-world-state/players/3260549d/messages.md

 > Give me a name Lyralei

 Lyralei's spectral form brightens as she considers.
 "You bear starlight in your soul...
 I name you Stellaris, the Star-Walker.
 May this name anchor you between worlds."

+---

+## Eleventh Message - 2025-07-30

+> So what do I do now what's around me?

+Lyralei gestures around the grove.
+The pool still reflects impossible stars, dimmed runes circle ancient stones, and luminous vines sway gently.
+Three paths lead out into shadow.